Nepali airline Buddha Air flies passengers to the wrong airport - KION546

 Due to weather conditions, many Nepali airports open later in the day during the winter.
 Because of that abbreviated window, it’s not unusual for multiple flights to leave in a short amount of time, and evidently that led to confusion.

-The 69 passengers on board — 66 adults and three children — made it to Pokhara safely, albeit a few hours behind schedule.
+The 69 passengers on board — 66 adults and three children — made it to Janakpur safely, albeit a few hours behind schedule.
 There were no reported mechanical issues with the plane itself.

 Buddha Air is a Nepal-based airline that was founded in 1996 and began operations the following year.